gbayer-1/AZMLND_Capstone_Project/README.md

 compute_target = ComputeTarget.create(workspace=ws, name="expcluster", provisioning_configuration=compute_config)
 ```

 The training task `classification` is run on the uploaded and cleaned dataset (see [section Dataset](#dataset)) with the target column `HeartDisease` on the above created cluster.
 I turned the featurization off, since I cleaned the data before registering the dataset.
-Die Ergebnisse the AutoML runs werden im Ordner `automl_run` abgelegt.
+The results of the AutoML run are saved in the folder `./automl_run`.

 ```
 automl_config = AutoMLConfig(compute_target=compute_target,